I’m a leadership guy so I’m always looking ahead to the future. Dr. John Richardson said when it came to the future; there were 3 types of people:

 Our belief in the future also engenders a creative capacity within the faith community.
 The community is creative as an expression of hope in the future and the faith to see beauty in the midst of pain.
 God created the first human beings, and each successive generation, with unique and redemptive potential so that the world might see His love and grace.
 Sir Ken Robinson does a glorious work in lifting up the creative capacities of children in his TED talk (delivered in 2006, now having been seen by over 33 million people! http://www.ted.com/talks/ken_robinson_says_schools_kill_creativity) Churches, schools, hospitals, and all social service organizations began when people of faith determined to create a future full of compassion and support.

-Ray Johnston, author of the book Hope Quotient, says, “Nobody ever gets a dream without hope.
+Ray Johnston, personal friend, great pastor and author of the book Hope Quotient, says, “Nobody ever gets a dream without hope.
 I know of many leaders around the world, some blessed with great resources and others who have almost nothing, which have made major impacts on their communities.
 They all have the one thing that nobody can do without—hope.”(http://hopequotient.com/blog/four-things-hope-can-part-3-hope-sets-free-dream/#more-111).

 There are certainly areas of contemporary American society that are cause for great despair (racial injustice, economic and educational disparities, global hotspots of terrorism and conflict just to name a few), but none of those despair magnets can overcome the resolute capacity of people of faith to hope for the future and create new life giving environments.
 I’m praying and advocating for leaders of faith to keep on hoping in the future and creating a world both worth living and sacrificing for.